Eligibility for Developmental Disabilities (DD)

 - Eligibility will be redetermined at age 18.

-- If SSI determines that you are not disabled, DD eligibility will be redetermined.
+- If SSA determines that you are not disabled, DD eligibility will be redetermined.

 If you applied and received an eligibility determination, find out what's next: